eisnarb/itd210-portfolio/README.md

-# Portfolio Website - Josh Bransford
+# Entranced by Dance - Josh Bransford

 ## About this Project
 The capstone project for my Web Page Design II (ITD-210) course at Northern Virginia Community College.